 The Art of Oriental Rugs – A Weaver’s Perspective

+How do experts identify rugs?
+What are they looking for?
 I’ve written a book I wish I had when I first started in the rug business.
 This work is the result of three and a half years of research.
 It is intended for all levels of knowledge about hand-made rugs made in Iran (Persian*).
 Although the weaving principles are universal, the main focus is about the beauty and craftsmanship of Iranian weavers.

+How do experts identify rugs?
+What are they looking for?
 I’ve written a book I wish I had when I first started in the rug business.
 This work is the result of three and a half years of research.
 It is intended for all levels of knowledge about hand-made rugs made in Iran (Persian*).
 Although the weaving principles are universal, the main focus is about the beauty and craftsmanship of Iranian weavers.

 Explore Contents of this eBook